cmualgos/cmualgos.github.io/_posts/2018-10-05-mw-and-flows.md

 \cdot \text{load}}$.
 (The actual lengths are $e^{\varepsilon \cdot
 \text{(load} - \text{number of iterations)} }$, but dropping the $e^{-
-\varepsilon \text{number of iterations}}$ term from every edge does not change anything, and just makes the calculations dirtier.
+\varepsilon \text{number of iterations}}$ term from every edge does not change anything, and makes the calculations easier.)

 Consider the situation after some iteration $t$.
 We've sent $2t$ units of flow so far, since we send $F = 2$ units per iteration.
 Say $\delta